lightsong28/lightsong28/README.md

  My interest is Environmental Protection🌏 like recycling♻️, purification⚗️, electric cars🚗 and so on.<br>
  I really fall in love with programming that I can easily access and make my vision more bigger than before.<br>
  I have learned data analysis with python for 2 years.
 I'm still a beginner but keep going forward.<br>
- Share and learn is my pleasure😍😍
+ Share and learn is my pleasure!!

 E-mail : lightsong28@naver.com